adampraszywka/checkers/README.md

 npm run start
 ```

-By default Angular development server binds to localhost:4200 and its connected with API running on localhost:5125.
+By default, Angular development server binds to localhost:4200, and it's connected with API running on localhost:5125.

+### How to write your own AI player
+[TBD]

 ### Plan